alanl0566/sep11-freedom-project/entries/entry06.md

 After finishing my MVP and Beyond MVP, I finish my game.
 Also starting to prepare for the Expo elevator pitch and the In-class presentation.
 So I start getting ready to present and making my slide for the In-class presentation.

 ### During the Expo and In-Class presentation
 During the In-class presentation, I was really nervous and talked really fast but the presentation goes really well and I finish my slide just in time for the presentation in class.
-I present two times, One time I was presenting myself and the second time I presentation with My parther Selina
+I present two times, One time I was presenting myself and the second time I presentation with My parther Selina.

+During the Expo I was really nerouus to seeing so many people is coming and I don't even have sentence to begin the Conversation

 ### Expo elevator pitch takeaways